 Many self-improvements are trying to tell you to work harder, which isn’t very helpful.
 At first glance, it seems like that’s what this is saying.
-But when I thought about this a little more, it resonated with me.
+But it resonated with me when I thought about this a little more.
 A lot of us won’t have ten-year plans mapped out.
 But most of us probably have a vague idea of where we’d like to be or what we’d like our life to be like in 10 years.

-Yet we often overestimate how long it will take to achieve that and underestimate the more short-term goals.
-There almost certainly would be things that you could start doing much sooner to bring that into place if you had to.
+Yet we often overestimate how long it takes to achieve that and underestimate the more short-term goals.
+There would certainly be things you could start doing sooner to bring that into place if you had to.

 7. Positive feedback

 The small details can have a huge impact.
-If you can make the boring, small things a bit more interesting, it stands out and can have a huge benefit.
+If you can make the boring, small things more interesting, it stands out and can benefit greatly.
 We can learn from everyone.
 Everyone’s got their own story to tell.
 So the advice in the book is to go first.
 Even if that’s saying hello to the person at the checkout, you’ll be surprised that most people are quite nice.